jackohughes/ghc-proposals/proposals/0000-default-qualified-import.rst

 Effect and Interactions
 -----------------------

 This proposal changes the default behavior of the import statement and slightly changes its syntax.
 Incidently, this will simplify the import list and will orient new developments into qualified import by default.

-The automatic import of the "main type" will reduce boilerplate and will direct users in the choice of the module alias name.
+The automatic import of the "main type" will reduce boilerplate.
+We also hope that it will introduce a preferred name for import alias.

 Other than that, we don't see any other interactions with the language.
 The new syntax will however have an impact on tools which parses haskell for import statement which have to be updated.